Caring for Your Faithful Companion

 - Cloudiness, redness, itching, or any other abnormality involving the eyes

-- Coughing, exercise intolerance, rapid breathing at rest
+- Coughing, especially at night or upon rising after sleeping, rapid breathing at rest

 Partners in Health Care

 DNA testing is a rapidly advancing field with new tests constantly emerging to help in the diagnosis of inherited diseases before they can become a problem for your friend.
 For the most up-to-date information on DNA and other screening tests available for your pal, visit www.Genesis4Pets.com.

 Your Bichon counts on you to take good care of her, and we look forward to working with you to ensure that she lives a long and healthy life.
 Our goal is to provide the best health care possible: health care that’s based on her breed, lifestyle, and age.
 Please contact us when you have questions or concerns.